 This new civic asset, the Eternal Gandhi Museum Houston, is projected to welcome 30,000 visitors annually, including middle and high school students from Houston ISD, Fort Bend ISD, and various charter schools such as KIPP and Yes Prep.

 What will be the Impact of the Museum?

 We see our vision as:

 1. Immersive Exhibits will inspire visitors of all ages and cultures to reflect on their potential to be catalysts for positive social change — leaving the visitor to consider the challenge: Are you ready to make the change you wish to see?
 Are you prepared to be the Catalyst for change in your life and community?

-2. Youth Education Programs will equip middle and high school students to resolve conflicts nonviolently through docentled field trips and interactive and traditional learning to develop empathy, character development, and problem-solving skills.
+2. Youth Education Programs will equip middle and high school students to resolve conflicts nonviolently through docent led field trips and interactive and traditional learning to develop empathy, character development, and critical thinking skills.

 3. Beyond its cross-cultural and educational impact, it will also be a significant economic driver, stimulating local and international tourism and jobs.